jakubdrobny/e-mcdp/README.md

 - make `CMakeLists.txt` file so everyone can use it easily
 - add --h/--help flag and print help info for all flags
-- implement a flow to run fast algorithm for overlapping sets of windows:
-  - specify --algorithm naive/fast
-  - split overlapping windows into sections
-  - calculate all sections (4 sets of probs, starting/ending in 0/1)
-  - write a function to merge 4 sets of probs for 2 sections
-  - for each window merge necessary sections

 > [1] Askar Gafurov, Broňa Brejová, Paul Medvedev,
 > Markov chains improve the significance computation of overlapping genome annotations,